jxom/react-selected/README.md

 # React Selected

-> WAI-ARIA compliant React component to build selectable buttons and elements.
+> React component to build flexible and accessible radio buttons/elements.

 Listen to [Belinda Carlisle - Summer Rain](https://www.youtube.com/watch?v=wssIZOBV9i4) while reading these docs - it will increase comprehensibility by 120%.
 [This](https://youtu.be/R_TcZ-ATihY?t=5m10s) will increase it by 420%.